joke2k/faker/docs/index.rst

 ``faker.Factory`` can take a locale as an argument, to return localized data.
 If no localized provider is found, the factory fallbacks to the default locale (en_EN).

-See the fulllist of included :doc:`locales`.
+See the full list of included :doc:`locales`.

 Using from shell
 ----------------